 - Pizzeria Paradiso Spring Valley – Delicious pizza your way baked in a wood-burning, domed, stone oven.
-Here you’ll also find bar service, private and semi-private dining, and individual and party size carry out.
+You’ll also find bar service, private and semi-private dining, and individual and party-size carry-out.

 - Millie’s Spring Valley – Nantucket seafood specialist offering New England classics & Baja-style eats such as fish tacos.

 - Pitmasters Back Alley BBQ – Amazing barbecue in a friendly, casual setting.

 - Al Dente – Modern Italian fare, pizza, pasta plates & brunch, presented in a breezy, contemporary setting.

 - Woodrow Wilson High School 1,872 students, 16:1 student-teacher ratio